gjohal78/CS1XC3_L09/README.md

 # Troubleshooting
 If you experience any issues while running the program, please try the following:

-Make sure you have compiled the code correctly
+Make sure you have compiled the code correctly\n
-Check that your input commands are correct and spelled correctly Ensure that you have provided the correct input parameters when required
+Check that your input commands are correct and spelled correctly\n Ensure that you have provided the correct input parameters when required

 # Changelog